raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 tags: [programming, effectivejs]
 ---

+*Revised!*

 > "Proud to say I work with a team of developers who value explicit code over clever code"--[Michael R. Bernstein](https://twitter.com/mrb_bk/status/319127230905208832)

 Me too!
 And if we are all thinking the exact same thing when we read or write the words "explicit" and "clever," there is nothing else to say on the subject.
 But consider this piece of code in JavaScript:

 {% highlight javascript %}
-var splat = require('allong.es').splat,
+var mapWith = require('allong.es').mapWith,
+    attrWith = require('allong.es').attrWith,
-    get = require('allong.es').get;
+    compose = require('allong.es').compose;

+var totaller = mapWith(attrWith('total'));

+// ...

-var totals = splat(get('total'))(orders);
+var orderTotals = totaller(orders);
 {% endhighlight %}

-`splat(get('total'))(orders)` is not explicit if your knowledge of JavaScript is limited to the syntax, semantics, and standard libraries.
-To understand it, you need to know that `splat` is a function that produces a `map`, that `get` turns a string into a property accessor, and you need to know enough about functional programming to know what a map is, or be able to relate it to `Array.prototype.map`.
+`mapWith(attrWith('total'))` is not explicit if your knowledge of JavaScript is limited to the syntax, semantics, and standard libraries.
+To understand it, you need to know that `mapWith` is a function that produces a `map`, that `attrWith` turns a string into a property accessor, and you need to know enough about functional programming to know what a map is, or be able to relate it to `Array.prototype.map`.

 If you're working all those out for the first time, it probably seems inordinately clever and an exercise in wankery.

-On the other hand, if you do think in terms of Higher-Order Functions ("HOFs"), `splat` is a small incremental improvement on `map`, and a variation on this code that uses the deservedly popular [Underscore](http://underscorejs.org) library:
+On the other hand, if you do think in terms of Higher-Order Functions ("HOFs"), `mapWith` is a small incremental improvement on `.map`, and it's also a variation on this code that uses the deservedly popular [Underscore](http://underscorejs.org) library:[^pluck]

 {% highlight javascript %}
 var _ = require('underscore');

-var totals = _.pluck(orders, 'total');
+var orderTotals = _.pluck(orders, 'total');
 {% endhighlight %}

+[^pluck]: So why not use `_.pluck`?
+It's even simpler!
+I often do use pluck`, of course.
+The benefit of `mapWith` and `attrWith` when used consistently in a codebase is that they *compose* very nicely because they're written to take a single value as an argument and return a function.
+For example, the `allong.es` library does include its own version of `pluck`, and the definition is a one-liner `var pluck = compose(mapWith, attrWith)`.
+The `allong.es` library is written with this philosophy in mind, but `mapWith` and `attrWith` are shown here to illustrate the opacity of jargon to those who are not immersed in its culture.

+### jargon

-And by "variation," I really do mean variation. `splat` is the left partial application of `map` to the right partial application function.
+ `mapWith` is the self-curried right partial application of the `map` function.
 If that seems like gobbledegook to you, it's because I'm using *jargon*.

 Here's the jargon in JavaScript:

 {% highlight javascript %}
-var applyFirst = require('allong.es').applyFirst,
-    applyLast = require('allong.es').applyLast,
+var applyLast = require('allong.es').applyLast,
     map = require('underscore').map;

-var splat = applyFirst(applyLast, map);
+var mapWith = applyLast(map);
 {% endhighlight %}

 I'll say that again in JavaScript, this time explicitly: